curbsy/me_599_python/README.md

 Winter 2018

-Code for ME 599 Python course at Oregon State University
+Code for ME 599 Python course at Oregon State University at Oregon State University.